-In addition, if you have traded during the tax years 2016/17 to date then you will need to meet the following criteria to be eligible to make a claim:
+In addition you will need to meet either of the following criteria to be eligible to claim:

-- your average trading/partnership profits for the years ended 5 April 2017, 2018 and 2019 are less than £50,000 and the total trading profits over the three years are more than or equal to non-trading income over the same period.
+- your average trading/partnership profits for the years ended 5 April 2017, 2018, 2019 and 2020 are less than £50,000 and the total trading profits over the four years are more than or equal to non-trading income over the same period.

 If you have made a loss in a year this will be included in the average calculation, but the use of losses which arose on your 2016 and earlier tax returns will not be included.

 If you are a farmer the profits used will be prior to any claim for farmers averaging relief.

 There are variations on the rules if you have not traded for the entire three-year period, please see HMRC’s detailed guidance at How HMRC works out trading profits and non-trading income for the Self-Employment Income Support Scheme.
 (Please note that this is the guidance from the fourth grant and the final guidance for the fifth grant is expected at the end of June)

 What level of grant will I receive?

 For the fifth grant HMRC will pay you 80% of your average monthly profits over the tax years stated above up to a maximum of £7,500 covering 3 months’ profits, if you expect your turnover to have reduced by more than 30% due to coronavirus.
 If your turnover has reduced by less than 30% you will receive 30% of your average monthly profits up to a maximum of £2,850.
 HMRC are expected to publish updated guidance and information in relation to this in late June 2021.